Naomi Polani: Honors

-Polani received the Moshe Halevi Theater Arts Prize from the Tel Aviv Municipality in 2001.
+Polani received the Levi Prize in Theater Arts Prize from the Tel Aviv-Yafo Municipality in 2001.

 On 13 November 2007, she received the Akum Lifetime Achievement Award.
 She also received an honorary award from Bar-Ilan University for her contribution to Hebrew song.

 In 2017, a tribute evening was held in her honor on her 90th birthday at the Ein Gev Festival.

 In April 2018, she received a special honor from President Reuven Rivlin at the 70th Independence Day ceremony at the President's Residence.

-In 2019, Education Minister Naftali Bennett informed Naomi Polani that she had won the Israel Prize for 5779 in the field of theater and dance: "Her rich cultural work has given us dozens of dance, theater and music works.
+In 2019, Naomi Polani was the recipient of the Israel Prize for the Hebrew year of 5779 in the field of theater and dance: "Her rich cultural work has given us dozens of dance, theater and music works.
 Naomi, who was one of the stars of the Palmach troupe during the War of Independence, is a true cultural warrior."

 Personal life and death

-Naomi Polani was married to the singer and actor Lior Yenai, but they divorced in the 1970s.
-The couple had two children: the actor and singer Yotam Yenai (1964), who performed with The Roosters band and was an actor at the Haifa Theater, and Iya (1968) – a nurse by profession.
-Both became religiously observant in their adolescence.
+Polani married singer and actor Lior Yeini in 1963.
+The couple had two children: the actor and singer Yotam Yeini (1964), who appeared in the HaTarnegolim reunion ensemble and was an actor at the Haifa Theater, and Aya (1968), a nurse by profession.
+Both became Ba'alei Teshuva (returned to Orthodox Judaism) in their adulthood.
+The couple divorced in 1970.

+Polani lived in the Moshavah Kinneret starting in 1977.
+In her later years, Polani lived modestly, and even spoke in interviews about her financial struggle, managing to support herself with the help of friends and acquaintances.

-Polani lived in Moshavat Kinneret from the 1980s.
-She died on 15 April 2024, at the age of 96.
+Polani passed away at Poriya Hospital on April 15, 2024, at the age of 96, due to complications from COPD, caused by decades of cigarette smoking.
+She was buried in the Kinneret Cemetery.